consoledotdev/home/content/tools/server-monitoring.md

 Grafana 8.0 introduced a new alerting mechanism where alerts are centralized with a single system-wide alerting view, but it is still [opt-in](https://grafana.com/docs/grafana/latest/alerting/unified-alerting/opt-in/) for early testing.
-In the meantime, Grafana’s “legacy” alerts are configured when creating a new graph panel for supported data sources.
+In the meantime, Grafana's “legacy” alerts are configured when creating a new graph panel for supported data sources.
 Not every data source supports alerts.
 Alerts are triggered based on configured thresholds from the data returned by queries.
 This gives you all the power of querying across